executablebooks/myst-vs-code/README.md

 - `tasklist`: Parse GitHub style task lists

 Note after changing this setting you should reload the VS Code window.

+#### CSS Styling

+Principally the stylings from [markdown-it-docutils](https://github.com/executablebooks/markdown-it-docutils) are used.

+The colors are in light mode by default, switching to the dark mode when set by the users operating system.
+See the [`prefers-color-scheme` documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) for details.

 #### A note on dollar-math